 A recent study from finance company Northwestern Mutual indicates that the average American presently has $38,000 in the debt, excluding Mortgage.
-Many Consumer advocates for years have said that payday loans are expensive to borrow and that people are caught in a circle of high interest debt.
+Many Consumer advocates for years have said that payday loan is expensive to borrow and that people are caught in a circle of high-interest debt.
 On the other end of aisle, many industry associations claim that these loans fill a necessary gap where traditional financial institutions failed to fulfill.

 U.S. Bank, the fifth-largest bank, is currently loaning up to $1,000 to cash-strapped consumers through its Simple Loan program.

 Various consumer supporting groups are concerned now that a noteworthy bank has revealed a short term and expensive loan such as this.
 But given the number of Americans that are facing the problem to make a decent living, this product could prove popular.

 A Federal Reserve survey this year found that almost 40 percent of Americans said they would experience difficulty covering an emergency $400 cost.
 A Bankrate.com overview evaluated that 23 percent of grown-ups have no emergency reserve funds at all.

 Americans depend on $90 billion in short-term, small-dollar loans every year, said the office of the Controller of the Currency and a bank-administrative office.

 “We worked very diligently to ensure that we make this a very accessible product for our customers while also helping position them for success,” Molly Snyder, a U.S. Bank spokeswoman, said in an email reply.

 While a New Loan could cost anywhere from $12 to $15 for every $100 borrowed, this option could help individuals to avoid more difficult issues, for example, interruption of utility services or eviction or a broken car.